ucsb-cs16/w19/_lab/lab02.md

 Congratulations on integrating git into your workflow!
 Now proceed to the programming part of this assignment.

-## Step 4: Create a team on gradescope

-* Go to gradescope, navigate to CS16, S18, lab02, and create a team for you and your pair partner.

 ## What we'll be doing in this lab: ASCII Art <a name="asciiart"></a>